Legislative Report

 Introduced: 2/16/2024

 Summary: The Public Employees’ Retirement Law creates the Public Employees’ Retirement System (PERS), which provides pension and other benefits to members of the system and prescribes limitations on the service that retired members may perform, without the member reinstating in the system, for employers that participate in the system.
 The California Public Employees’ Pension Reform Act of 2013 (PEPRA) also prescribes limitations on the activities of retired members of these retirement systems, which supersede the provisions of PERS with which they conflict.
 Under both PERS and PEPRA, a retired member is generally subject to a limit of 960 hours of employment within a calendar or fiscal year, depending on the administrator of the system, for specified employers without reinstating in the system.
-This bill would create an exception for the above-described limit for retired members hired by the City of Vallejo or the County of Solano to perform a function or functions regularly performed by a peace officer, any evidence or dispatch personnel, or any administrative or records personnel.
-The bill would repeal these provisions on January 1, 2029.
+This bill would create an exception from the above-described limit for hours worked by a retired person for the Solano County Sheriff’s Department to perform a function or functions regularly performed by a deputy sheriff, evidence technician, or communications operator, subject to meeting certain requirements.
+The bill would repeal these provisions on January 1, 2027.
 This bill contains other related provisions.